 BUS 317 Personal Finance (4 credit hours): Personal Finance is the process of sourcing and using funds to achieve personal objectives.
 The course outlines a wide variety of financial instruments available for managing money.
 Applications include: personal financial statements, insurance, social security, investments, tax, retirement, estate planning, and personal financial planning as a profession.
 Prerequisite: Junior status.

 BUS 342 Human Resource Management (4 credit hours): Human Resource Management (HRM) is the process of creating value (increased competitiveness, standards of living, and quality of life) through effective people management.
 This includes appropriate attitudes, competencies, roles and responsibilities, recruitment, selection, retention, training, compensation motivation, communication, employee relations, performance improvement, and evaluation.
 Prerequisite: BUS 310.

 BUS 354 High Performance Organizations (4 credit hours): High Performance Organizations (HPO) are identified with consistently high levels of profitability, productivity, quality, ROI, customer loyalty (retention), and employee loyalty (retention).
 Using case studies students examine the corporate philosophies, enlightened policies, core competencies, and best practices which characterize HPOs.
 Prerequisite: BUS 310.

 BUS 369 Global Business: (4 credit hours): Details strategies U.S. firms use to compete globally.
 Course will cover international competition, competitive advantage, international trade, international political economy, importing, exporting, licensing, foreign direct investment, and globalization.
-Prerequisite: BUS 130.
+Prerequisite: BUS 130 or BUS 132.

 BUS 398/399 Independent Research (4 credit hours).
 Prerequisite: permission of department head.